Coronavirus death toll surges past 1,000 as fears grow for Chinese economy

-SHANGHAI (Reuters) - Worry grew on Tuesday that the extent of economic disruption from China’s coronavirus outbreak was being underestimated as the death toll in the world’s second-largest economy from the epidemic soared past 1,000.
+SHANGHAI (Reuters) - The death toll from China’s coronavirus epidemic has soared past 1,000, the government said on Tuesday, as worry grew that the extent of economic disruption to the world’s second-largest economy was greater than estimated.

 Companies struggled to get back to work after an extended Lunar New Year holiday while hundreds of Chinese firms said they would need billions of dollars in loans to stay afloat.
-Layoffs also began despite assurances by President Xi Jinping that widespread sackings would be avoided.
+Layoffs also began, despite assurances by President Xi Jinping that widespread sackings would be avoided.

 “The coronavirus outbreak completely changed the dynamics of the Chinese economy,” JPMorgan analysts said in a note to clients as they again downgraded forecasts for Chinese growth this quarter.

-Another 108 coronavirus deaths were reported on Tuesday, a daily record, bringing the total number of people killed in the country to 1,016, the National Health Commission said.
+Another 108 virus deaths were reported on Tuesday, a daily record, taking to 1,016 the total of those killed in China, the National Health Commission said.
+All but five of the deaths were in the central province of Hubei, the epicenter of the outbreak.

-There were 2,478 new confirmed cases on the mainland as of Monday, down from 3,062 on the previous day, bringing the total to 42,638.
+There were 2,478 new confirmed cases on the mainland by Monday, down from 3,062 the previous day, bringing the total to 42,638.
+It was the second time in two weeks that authorities recorded a daily drop in new cases, offering a hint of hope the epidemic was peaking.

+Asian stock markets rallied as investors took some comfort from the drop, even though experts have warned it is too early to assume the numbers represent a trend.

-It was the second time in the past two weeks that authorities recorded a daily drop in new cases, offering a hint of hope the virus was peaking.
-But the World Health Organization (WHO) warned the spread of cases outside of China could be “the spark that becomes a bigger fire”.
+The World Health Organization (WHO) said the spread of cases outside China could be “the spark that becomes a bigger fire”.

+Heavily sold currencies such as the Australian dollar AUD=D3 also gained and the safe-haven Swiss franc CHF= slipped to its weakest since December.

 Only 319 cases have been confirmed in 24 other countries and territories outside mainland China, according to WHO and Chinese health officials, with two deaths, one in Hong Kong and the other in the Philippines.